CirclesUBI/domain-model/README.md

 ○	The balance bottom line can be calculated by adding up all transactions in its history.
 Note: we could rename the term “bottom line” to “balance”, and use “ledger” or “account ledger” for the current “balance” term instead.

-●	An account holder owns the private key which corresponds to the public key of the account.

 ●	An account holder H can choose to trust an issuer S (= create a trust relation to that issuer), meaning